 CBD Improves Health of Farmed Fish

-This research was undertaken because fish raised in an artificial environment rather than their natural environment experience chronic stress.
-Stress has several effects on the health of the fish, including reduced reproduction and food consumption, weight loss and immune system impairment.
+This research was undertaken because fish raised in an artificial environment rather than their natural environment experience chronic discomfort.
+This condition has several effects on the health of the fish, including reduced reproduction and food consumption, weight loss and immune system impairment.
 The Nile tilapia was chosen for study because it is commonly raised on fish farms which is an artificial environment.

-Though some chemicals and vitamins can reduce stress in fish, the researchers wanted to test CBD because of growing evidence it has high medicinal and pharmacological properties that benefit humans.
+Though some chemicals and vitamins can reduce discomfort in fish, the researchers wanted to test CBD because of growing evidence it has high medicinal and pharmacological properties that benefit humans.
 CBD can decrease aggressiveness in mammals by activating CB1 and 5-HT1A receptors.
-This study hypothesized that CBD could decrease aggressiveness and stress in fish and improve reproductive development.
+This study hypothesized that CBD could decrease aggressiveness in fish and improve reproductive development.

 During this research project, different doses of CBD were mixed with fish food and fed to fish during a five-week isolation period in an artificial setting.
 The CBD doses tested were zero, one, 10 and 20 mg/kg.
 The fish, not given any CBD, were the control group.
 The other doses were mixed with food and fed to groups of fish for five weeks.